Neural-Systems-at-UIO/QCAlign/docs/QCtissue.rst

 **2. Quality control of the brain tissue and of the images**
 =================================================================

-To assess tissue integrity and quality of the histological slice images use the **(x)** marker: this is useful for identifying regions to exclude from the QUINT results due to tissue damage, artifacts, or poor quality imaging.
-This assessment is completed independently of the accurate, inaccurate, and uncertain series assessment.
+To assess the integrity of the tissue and the quality of the histological slice images use the **(X)** marker.
+The output of the assessment may be used to calculate % damage per region, which is useful for identifying regions to exclude from the QUINT results.
+This assessment is performed independently of the atlas map assessment, with the atlas delineations switched off.

 How to perform the assessment
 ------------------------------